 Fold the paper from top to bottom.
 Some kids know this horizontal fold as the "hot dog roll" way of folding because, unlike the "hamburger bun" fold, it usually produces a long, thin piece of paper.

-Arr!
-Fold One Corner Down
+Fold the Left Corner Down

-Fold one of the top corners toward the middle of the paper (it will make a triangle).
+- Fold one of the top corners toward the middle of the paper (it will make a triangle).

 Fold the Second Corner

 Fold the Brim

 Fold the bottom margin of one side of the paper up toward the middle to start making the brim of your hat.
-This single fold may cover the triangles.
-If it doesn't, then fold the bottom strip of paper again so the strip is covering the triangles.
+This single-fold should partially cover the triangles.
+If it doesn't, then fold the bottom strip of paper again, so the strip is partially covering the triangles.

 Finish the Brim

 Flip the hat over and fold the other bottom margin the same way you folded the other side.
 This may be a little harder to do without tearing the paper.
-If you're having trouble, put your other hand inside the hat to hold it open a little bit.Continue to 7 of 7 below.
+If you're having trouble, put your other hand inside the hat to hold it open a little bit.

-Ahoy!
 Open Your Pirate's Hat

-Pull the hat open.
-If necessary, you can tape the brim on the corners to help the hat weather your little pirate's adventures.
+- If necessary, you can tape the brim on the corners to help the hat weather your little pirate's adventures.